peteratseneca/dps907fall2015/README.md

 Download to a folder.
 Unzip.

-Notice the "packages" folder in the 'root'.
-Also notice that each code example folder does NOT include a "packages" folder.
+Notice that each code example folder does NOT include a "packages" folder.
 Why?
 To reduce the download size.

-Before opening a code example, copy the "packages" folder into its folder.
+Before running a code example, do a build/compile.
+That will fetch the packages needed by the project.

 *Problems?* Please contact your professor for help.